coreyalejandro/prompt-this/CONTRIBUTING.md

 ## 🔒 Security

 ### Reporting Security Issues

 - **DO NOT** open a public issue for security vulnerabilities
-- Email security concerns to: [security@promptly.ai]
+- Email security concerns to: [security@prompt-this.ai]
 - Include detailed description and reproduction steps
 - Allow reasonable time for response before disclosure

 ### Security Best Practices

 - Never commit API keys or secrets
 - Validate all user inputs
 - Use environment variables for configuration